 \section{Concluding remarks}

-In this work, we provided a proof-of-principle study on a computational framework for data-driven joint reconstruction problems, or multiple coefficient inverse problems, for partial differential equations.
-We developed a method that fusing data with the mathematical model involved to learn relations between different unknowns to be reconstructed.
-Our method provides a learned model is that is consistent with the underlying physical model for reconstruction purpose.
+In this work, we provided a proof-of-concept study on a computational framework for data-driven joint reconstruction problems, or multiple coefficient inverse problems, for partial differential equations.
+We developed a method that fuses data with the mathematical model involved to learn relations between different unknowns to be reconstructed.
+Our method provides a learned model that is consistent with the underlying physical model for reconstruction purposes.
 Moreover, we use the learned model to guide the joint reconstruction instead of using it as a hard constraint.
 This gives the flexibility for the joint reconstruction algorithm to find solutions outside of the training dataset.

-Our main objective for this study is not to replace classical inversion methods with learning methods but rather using additional historical data to help solve the joint reconstruction problem that can not be stably solved without the necessary relations between the unknowns.
+Our main objective for this study is not to replace classical inversion methods with learning methods but rather to use additional historical data to help solve the joint reconstruction problem that can not be stably solved without the necessary relations between the unknowns.
 Moreover, due to the fact that the data-driven modeling part of the computation can be conducted offline, we are not concerned with the computational cost introduced by the supplementary dataset.
-The online model-based joint inversion, even though now done with an additional loop, has computational cost comparable to a standard joint inversion algorithm.
+The online model-based joint inversion, even though now done with an additional loop, has a computational cost comparable to a standard joint inversion algorithm.

 Our study is based on the assumption that there is a relation~\eqref{EQ:Relation Gen} between the $f$ and $g$ data that is available to us.
 This is indeed the case in many physics-based inverse problems where $f$ and $g$ are physical coefficients that are related.
-Our study would not make any sense, and the learning process for the data-driven modeling process will not converge to a stable solution, if this assumption does not hold.
-When the assumption indeed hold, and the joint inversion problem is stable with respect to the data, our preliminary sensitivity analysis show that the reconstruction is stable, in appropriate sense, with respect to the inaccuracy in the learning result.
+Our study would not make any sense, and the learning process for the data-driven modeling process will not converge to a stable solution if this assumption does not hold.
+When the assumption indeed holds, and the joint inversion problem is stable with respect to the data, our preliminary sensitivity analysis shows that the reconstruction is stable, in an appropriate sense, with respect to the inaccuracy in the learning result.